 See https://www.kansasregents.org/students/student_financial_aid/promise-act-scholarship for more detailed information and the application.

 Kansas Osteopathic Medical Service Scholarship

 Designed to encourage primary care physicians to establish practices in rural areas of Kansas.
-Recipients receive $15,000 per year for up to four years of study at nationally accredited osteopathic schools.
-Preference goes to first year students.
+Recipients receive $20,000 per year for up to four years of study at nationally accredited osteopathic schools.
+Preference goes to first-year students.
 Recipients return one year of practice for each year of assistance.
 Applicants must complete a program application and the designated financial aid application.
-Priority Deadline: May 1.
+Priority Date: May 15.

 Kansas Optometry Service Scholarship

 Designed to encourage optometrists to establish Kansas practices.
 Kansas helps to pay the difference between resident and nonresident tuition at eligible out-of-state institutions.
 Recipients must return one year of practice for each year of assistance.
 Priority Date: May 1.